 As a project manager, everyday John comes to work and promptly reviews his teams dashboard to determine if their software is behaving well.
 Then he runs several searches on the company database to determine how many users have signed up on his teams site.
 Afterwards he collects this data and writes an email to his team and manager summarizing yesterday’s evenings actions.

-This above scenario is a perfect use case to set aside a number of upfront hours and write some Python code that can do the three steps above to run threshold logic on his teams metrics, aggregate data from a database, and format the data to be automatically sent in an email.
+This above scenario is a perfect use case to set aside a number of upfront hours and write some Python code that can do the three steps above to run threshold logic on his teams metrics by retrieving them through http get requests, aggregate data from a database, and format the data to be automatically sent in an email.
 Although, the time spend writing the code is longer then John continuing to do this task on his own after several weeks there will be significant time return on investment.
 John will also be able to focus on more thought demanding tasks as a result.

 Top python developers can recognize areas within their team where work can be automated and heavily insist for this work to be done to be able to reap the cost savings long term benefits.

 With the creation of the Scikit-learn framework Python is one of the top languages for prototyping Machine Learning based workflows and data-science.
 This package is heavily documented and supported among the python community which allows people to learn this complicated field in several months as opposed to several years if a person were to gather their own data-sets and write their own classification algorithms.

 Learning this area of Python will allow a developer to explore and gather more insights from their data.
 For instance if a team is maintaining a shopping Flask application used by tens of thousands of users then that team could write a product recommendation system using machine learning to help bring customers closer to products they would be more interested in and increase sales and potentially users from a simpler experience.